TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-commonerrors.md

 ## **Recommended Steps**

-To prevent errors when configuring an availability group and listener:
+To prevent errors when configuring an availability group and Listener:

 1. If you can't join the database to the existing AG, see [this documentation](https://techcommunity.microsoft.com/t5/SQL-Server-Support/Create-Availability-Group-Fails-With-Error-35250-Failed-to-join/ba-p/317987)